 Kneel in front of a stability ball and then lean your weight over the ball.
 Rest your arms off to the side as shown.
 Slowly raise your arms at an angle that is about 30-45 degrees away from your side.
 Keep your elbows straight.
 Pull your shoulder blades together at the end of the movement and keep your ears away from your shoulders.
 Slowly return to the start position.
 Repeat up to 25 times.
 Use light weights, starting with 1-2# (can of beans) to make the exercise more difficult.

-Note: These shoulder exercises are arranged from easiest to more difficult as you go.
+Note: These shoulder exercises are arranged from easiest to more challenging.
 If you have difficulty with an exercise, skip it and work on the other exercises for now.
-Try again once you have built up your strength.
+Try again once you are more comfortable with the other movements.

 #4 Isometric Abduction